No Crema or Bad Tasting Shots

 If the shot is too bitter:

 - The grind is set too fine.
-Try adjusting the grind to a coarser setting.
+Try adjusting the grind to a coarser setting, typically indicated by a large dot symbol or higher number.

 - If applicable, the aroma setting is set too high.
 Lower the aroma setting so that less coffee is ground per shot.